9 Places To Sell Clothes Online Turning (Used) Rags To Riches

 - The price is up to you and you get paid as soon as the item sells.

-- It helps you get connected.
-With its social media-esque platform, it’s easy to connect with people around the globe, become inspired, and share your creative side (in an Earth-friendly way, of course).
+- It’s easy to connect with people around the globe, become inspired, and share your creative side (in an Earth-friendly way).

-For all those who want to combine selling clothes with making creative content, Depop is a fun and low-risk/high-reward place to start!
+For those wanting to combine clothing selling online with making creative content, Depop is a low-risk/high-reward place to start.

-Poshmark is a popular peer-to-peer thrifting website that’s actually powered by you, the seller!
+Poshmark is a popular peer-to-peer site for thrifting and selling used clothes and shoes powered by you, the seller.

 Here’s how you can become a Posher (seller) yourself:

 - Use the app to take a photo of your item.
-Enter in the item details and a brief description and post.
+Enter the item details and a brief description.
 In less than 60 seconds it will be added to your Poshmark “closet.”
-It’s as easy as the snap of that breakfast photo you took this morning!
+It’s as easy as the snap of your avocado toast you took this morning.

-- Like you would on a social media platform, share your listing!
-You can even create a Posh Story to share your photos and videos on the app—truly bringing your listing to life.
+- Like you would on a social media platform, you can leave it up to organic searching, share your listing, or create a Posh Story to share your photos and videos on the app—bringing your listing to life.
 Or join a Posh Party, a real-time shopping event with varying themes, to target sellers looking for certain items.